ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingservices.md

 ---

-{:external: target="_blank" .external}
-{:tip: .tip}
-{:note: .note}
-{:important: .important}
-{:deprecated: .deprecated}
-{:term: .term}
+{{site.data.keyword.attribute-definition-list}}

 # Ordering services for vCenter Server instances
 {: #vc_addingservices}

 You can order services for your VMware® vCenter Server® instances, such as a disaster recovery solution.
 Add-on services support varies between vCenter Server with NSX-V and vCenter Server with NSX-T™ instances.

+## Before you add services to vCenter Server instances
+{: #vc_addingservices-prereq}

+* Adding services to vCenter Server instances with VMware vSphere® 6.5 is not supported.
-Adding services to vCenter Server multizone instances is not supported.
+* Adding services to vCenter Server multizone instances is not supported.
 You can view or delete existing add-on services.
 If a service is deleted, it cannot be reinstalled.
-{:deprecated}

 ## Available services for vCenter Server instances
 {: #vc_addingservices-available-services}